 Following a tasking by the EU-Defence Ministers in late 2005, EDA launched in September 2006 the Maritime Surveillance project (MARSUR), with the aim to create a network using existing naval and maritime information exchange systems.
 Overall goals are to avoid duplication of effort and the use of available technologies, data and information, to enhance cooperation in a simple, efficient and low-cost solution for military and civil cooperation, and to support safety and security.

-On the 27th October 2011 Belgium, Cyprus, Finland, France, Germany, Great Britain and Northern Ireland, Greece, Italy, Ireland, Lithuania, The Netherlands, Poland, Portugal, Spain, Sweden, signed the Technical Agreement (TA) for the MARSUR LIVE PHASE, followed by Bulgaria, Latvia and Norway (in 2012), EU SATCEN (in 2017), Malta and EDA (in 2018) and Slovenia (in 2019).
-The MARSUR LIVE PHASE aims to further develop a capability that fulfils the need of maritime surveillance information sharing and networking whilst maximizing interoperability and standardization.
-It is based on the demonstration Network, as delivered by the 10-CAP-08 “MARSUR Networking – Architecture experimentation” EDA contract.
+On 27 October 2011 Belgium, Cyprus, Finland, France, Germany, Great Britain and Northern Ireland, Greece, Italy, Ireland, Lithuania, The Netherlands, Poland, Portugal, Spain, Sweden, signed the Technical Agreement (TA) for the MARSUR LIVE PHASE, followed by Bulgaria, Latvia and Norway (in 2012), EDA and EU SATCEN (in 2017), Malta (in 2018), Slovenia (in 2019), Croatia (in 2020) and Romania (in 2021).
+The MARSUR LIVE PHASE aims at sharing maritime surveillance information, and further development of the existing concept, technical solutions and procedures.
+It targets a capability that fulfils the need of maritime surveillance information sharing and networking whilst maximizing interoperability and standardization, based on the demonstration Network, as delivered by the 10-CAP-08 “MARSUR Networking – Architecture experimentation” EDA contract.

 MARSUR Networking improves what among naval personnel is called the “Recognised Maritime Picture”, i.e. a consolidated, verified picture including civilian vessels, the so-called white shipping.
 The recognised maritime picture is a key element for Maritime Situational Awareness which is the basis for any maritime operation.
 MARSUR Networking therefore enhances the maritime security of the participating nations.